 Well hello there!
 Thank you so much for stopping by.
-I am Karah and right now I am probably a hot mess doing some sort of DIY project in our 1950’s Key West conch style home.
+I am Karah and right now I am probably a hot mess doing some sort of DIY project, with paint in my hair or hot glue all over my finger tips.
 Along with my husband, Joel (the unintended DIYer in the family), I am on a journey to make the most of our every space.
-Over the past 15 years we have been lucky enough to live in 7 different US towns throughout 4 different states plus one Caribbean island, Curaçao.
+Over the past 16 years we have been lucky enough to live in 6 different US towns throughout 4 different states plus two Caribbean islands, Curaçao and now Aruba.
 I’m no mathematician, but I’m pretty sure that equals a lot of new spaces to try to make feel like home.

 My passion for DIY started at a young age when my brother and I would try to make anything from a desk to a boat.
 The boat may have turned out to be a soggy experience, but somehow it stuck with me that making or doing something ourselves was fun and thrifty.

-Fast forward to 2001 when Joel and I bought our first house in Indianapolis, IN, the only way we could afford to live in a the neighborhood we wanted was to buy a fixer upper.
+Fast forward to 2001 when Joel and I bought our first house in Indianapolis, Indiana, the only way we could afford to live in a the neighborhood we wanted was to buy a fixer upper.
 With more than our fair share of help from my dad we tackled DIY projects large (three tier deck around two trees with a built-in seating area and fire pit) and small (updating all of the outlets and switches).
 And learned that with a little research and practice we really could do almost anything that we could

 over pay a professional to do.